theochem/iodata/CONTRIBUTING.rst

     def load_one(lit: LineIterator) -> dict:
         ...
         if something_wrong:
-            raise LoadError("Describe the problem in a sentence.", lit)
+            raise LoadError("Describe the problem that made it impossible to load the file.", lit)

 The error that appears in the terminal will automatically include the file name and line number.
 If your code has already read the full file and encounters an error when processing the data,